bentomhall/nih-system/spells/SpellsA-G.md

 A creature remains in its giant size for the duration, until it drops to 0 hit points, or until you use an action to dismiss the effect on it.

 The GM might allow you to choose different targets.
 For example, if you transform a bee, its giant version might have the same statistics as a giant wasp.

+##### Grave Touch

+*Necromancy cantrip_

+**Casting Time:** 1 action

+**Range:** 120 feet

+**Components:** V, S

+**Duration:** 1 round

+You create a ghostly, skeletal hand in the space of a creature within range.
+Make a ranged spell attack against the creature to assail it with the chill of the grave.
+On a hit, the target takes 1d8 necrotic damage, and it can’t regain hit points until the start of your next turn.
+Until then, the hand clings to the target.

+If you hit an undead target, it also has disadvantage on attack rolls against you until the end of your next turn.

+This spell’s damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).

 ##### Grease